kubernauts/tk8/README.md

 They then execute the CLI with the command:
 `tk8 cluster install aws`

-With this command the TK8 CLI creates all required resources in AWS and installs a Kubernet cluster for it.
+With this command the TK8 CLI creates all required resources in AWS and installs a Kubernetes cluster for it.

 If you no longer need the cluster, you can use the command:
 `tk8 cluster destroy aws`